GemmaButcher-dev/freestyle_dance/README.md

 ### Bug Fixes

-  * Bug found where the bootstrap navbar would expand but not compress back down.
+  * Bug found where the bootstrap navigation bar would expand but not compress back down.
 The issue was eventually traced back to the js script links at the bottom of the html pages.
 These have been updated and it now works as it should.
 The issue can be viewed on [this screenshot](docs/bug_fixes/navbar_bugfix.png) for further details.
   * There is a bug on the submit button on the contact form in contact.html.
 There is an active class that when the button is clicked it changes colour even if all the required fields are not filled out and the form 'sent'.
 I have logged this issue with bootstrap as it appears it cant be overridden and is an error at bootstrap.
 It does not seem to effect the submission of the form itself and is more of an aesthetic and design issue to be rectified.